lubeda/EspHoMaTriXv2/wiki/using-graphs.md

 **Skill-level:** high

-**minimum version:** 2023.10.0
+**minimum version:** 2023.9.0

-To use graphs on your display you have to add a graph to your yaml, only this graph can be displayed
+To use graphs on your display you have to add a graph to your yaml, only this graph can be displayed.
+Depending on your values you should set the loglevel of the graphs component to error

 ```yaml
 logger: